sam-roth/autobind/doc/source/getting-started.rst

     $ cmake .
     $ make -j4

-If you get errors about ``auto`` not being valid in function declarations, there is likely a problem with your compiler.
-Please see the note above.

-If it doesn't work, you found a bug, either in the program or the documentation.
+If you're using Linux and you have problems during the linking phase of the build, please see the note above.
+Otherwise, if it doesn't work, you found a bug, either in the program or the documentation.
 Please file a bug report [#bugs]_.

 Using the Wrapper Script